Twice: 2018: Continued success and touring

 Twice's second Japanese single titled "Candy Pop" was released on February 7, 2018.
 The single sold 303,746 copies in its first week and topped the Japan Hot 100 chart, while also becoming their second single to earn a platinum certification from the RIAJ.
 The group also embarked on their first concert tour in Japan titled Twice Showcase Live Tour 2018 "Candy Pop", starting on January 19, 2018, in the Aichi Prefecture.
-On April 9, 2018, they released their fifth EP, What Is Love?, with the single of the same name produced by Park Jin-young.
+On April 9, they released their fifth EP, What Is Love?, with the single of the same name produced by Park Jin-young.
 The EP sold 335,235 copies in the first month and made Twice become the first female artist and the fifth act to earn a platinum certification by the Korea Music Content Association (KMCA), for selling over 250,000 copies.
-Twice's third Japanese single, "Wake Me Up", was released on May 16, 2018, and was certified Double Platinum by the Recording Industry Association of Japan (RIAJ).
-Note: To retrieve all certifications, 1) type in Twice in the box "アーティスト", 2) click 検索 The single became the first physical single by a foreign female artist to be certified double platinum by the RIAJ.
-Their second headline tour titled "Twice 2nd Tour: Twiceland Zone 2 – Fantasy Park" began in Seoul on May 18–20, 2018.
+Twice's third Japanese single, "Wake Me Up", was released on May 16, and became the first physical single by a foreign female artist to be certified double platinum by the RIAJ.
+Their second headline tour titled "Twice 2nd Tour: Twiceland Zone 2 – Fantasy Park" began in Seoul on May 18–20.
 By its conclusion, the group's concert tour had attracted over 90,000 fans in six cities across Asia.

 Twice performed a cover of The Jackson 5's "I Want You Back" as the theme song to the Japanese film adaptation of Sensei Kunshu.
-The song was released as a digital single on June 15, 2018, along with the music video.
-A second version of the music video featuring the cast of the film was released on June 26, 2018.
-On July 9, 2018, an expanded reissue of What Is Love? named Summer Nights, along with its lead single "Dance the Night Away", was released.
-The single surpassed 100 million streams and sold 2,500,000 downloads on Gaon Music Chart, earning the group its very first platinum single certification for both streaming and download, and made Twice the second act to earn a platinum certification for streaming, download and album by the KMCA since certifications were introduced in April 2018.
+The song was released as a digital single on June 15, along with the music video.
+A second version of the music video featuring the cast of the film was released on June 26.
+On July 9, an expanded reissue of What Is Love? named Summer Nights, along with its lead single "Dance the Night Away", was released.
+The single surpassed 100 million streams and sold 2,500,000 downloads on Gaon Music Chart, earning the group its first platinum single certification for both streaming and download, and making Twice the second act to earn a platinum certification for streaming, download and album by the KMCA since certifications were introduced in April 2018.